Aliases for MEF2C Gene

 GeneCards Summary for MEF2C Gene

 MEF2C (Myocyte Enhancer Factor 2C) is a Protein Coding gene.
 Diseases associated with MEF2C include mental retardation, stereotypic movements, epilepsy, and/or cerebral malformations and 5q14.3 microdeletion syndrome.
-Among its related pathways are Signaling by FGFR and Signaling by FGFR.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and chromatin binding.
-An important paralog of this gene is MEF2BNB-MEF2B.
+Among its related pathways are Signaling by GPCR and Immune System.
+GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and protein heterodimerization activity.
+An important paralog of this gene is BORCS8-MEF2B.

 UniProtKB/Swiss-Prot for MEF2C Gene

 Transcription activator which binds specifically to the MEF2 element present in the regulatory regions of many muscle-specific genes.
 Controls cardiac morphogenesis and myogenesis, and is also involved in vascular development.
 Plays an essential role in hippocampal-dependent learning and memory by suppressing the number of excitatory synapses and thus regulating basal and evoked synaptic transmission.
 Crucial for normal neuronal development, distribution, and electrical activity in the neocortex.
 Necessary for proper development of megakaryocytes and platelets and for bone marrow B-lymphopoiesis.
 Required for B-cell survival and proliferation in response to BCR stimulation, efficient IgG1 antibody responses to T-cell-dependent antigens and for normal induction of germinal center B-cells.
 May also be involved in neurogenesis and in the development of cortical architecture (By similarity).
 Isoform 3 and isoform 4, which lack the repressor domain, are more active than isoform 1 and isoform 2.